 Undergraduate Students.
 Engage in our research labs or through the Office of Undergraduate Research to extend classroom learning and open advanced education and workforce paths.
 Many students also apply for the Undergraduate Research Scholar Designation.

-The college regularly hosts students from across the country each summer through the National Science Foundation Research Experiences for Undergraduates program (NSF REU).
-Current site topics: advanced manufacturing for a sustainable energy future, blockchain cybersecurity, data-driven cybersecurity, and materials for society.
+Summer Research.
+The college regularly hosts students from across the country each summer through National Science Foundation Research Experiences for Undergraduates program (NSF REU) sites.
+Our sites include: advanced manufacturing for a sustainable energy future, blockchain cybersecurity, data-driven cybersecurity, and materials for society.

 Graduate Students.
 Engage through Ph.D., Master’s, and certificate programs at the highest-ranked graduate engineering program in Idaho.
 See our graduate student program overview and brochure to learn about our offerings, including numerous interdisciplinary research opportunities.